nudam00/BestSizeChecker/README.md

 # SneakersBestSizes

-Find sizes which profit is above given margin.
+Find sizes where profit is above given margin.
 Scrapped sites:

 1. StockX (playwright) - prices must be in USD.
 2. Alias (requests) - prices must be in USD.